Royal Lao Army: Headgear

 The most common headgear for the ANL personnel during the 1950s was the French M1946 "Gourka" tropical beret (Bérét de toile kaki clair Mle 1946), made of light khaki cotton cloth, but later the RLA standardized on a beret pattern whose design was based on the French M1953/59 model (Bérét Mle 1953/59); it was made of wool in either one or two pieces, attached to a black leather rim with two black tightening straps at the back.

 In the FAR, berets were still being worn pulled to the left in typical French fashion, with the color sequence for the ground forces as follows: General Service – scarlet red (the Kingdom of Laos' national color); Paratroopers, Para-Commandos and Special Forces – maroon; Armoured Cavalry – black; Military Police – dark blue.
 Berets made of camouflage cloth in the "Duck hunter", "Leopard", "Tigerstripe" and "Highland" patterns were also used in the field, particularly by elite units within the RLA and by the irregular SGU formations.

 According to the 1959 regulations, General Service and corps' berets were worn with the standard RLA beret badge placed above the right eye.
-Issued in gilt metal for officers and in silver metal for the rank-and-file, it consisted of a trident, symbolizing the Hindu God Vishnu, superimposed on a spinning Buddhist "Wheel of Law" (Chakra) whose design recalled a circular saw.
+Issued in gilt metal for officers and in silver metal for the rank-and-file, it consisted of a trident, symbolizing the Hindu God Shiva, superimposed on a spinning Buddhist "Wheel of Law" (Chakra) whose design recalled a circular saw.

-There were however exceptions to this rule, such as the Laotian airborne battalions who retained the silver closed "winged armed dextrochere", consisting of a "right winged arm" armed with a sword pointing upwards, previously adopted by the French Army Metropolitan Paratroopers in 1946, simply replacing the sword by a Laotian trident after 1961.
+There were however exceptions to this rule, such as the Laotian airborne battalions who retained the silver closed "winged armed dextrochere", consisting of a "right winged arm" armed with a dagger pointing upwards, previously adopted by the French Army Metropolitan Paratroopers in 1946.
+A modified version of this beret badge, with a different winged arm design holding a Laotian "Shiva" trident in lieu of a dagger, was adopted in 1959.
+It never replaced intirely the earlier French beret badge, with both versions – dagger and trident – being used interchangeably by the Laotian paratrooper battalions through 1975.
+A miniature pin-on silver metal version of the FAR cap badge edged scarlet red was sometimes worn placed on the front panel of OG fatigue and baseball caps by both officers and enlisted men.